EthanTPowell/agile-advantage/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created by Ethan Powell and is hosted and authenticated with Firebase.
-In addition, I used Firebase cloud storage.
+This project was created by Ethan Powell and is hosted with firebase.

-The non-SQL database was made with angularfire and Firebase.
-I created services to interact with angularfire and manage my CRUD functions.

 This is an agile workflow management application with a grid view and kanban board which are both sortable and searchable with full drag and drop capabilities.
 A user can register and create projects then add more users to the projects once the users create an account.